Rochester Academy for Independent Living

 Students are required to supply their own pencils, pens, and notebooks (2-3 is sufficient).
 Bring them to class daily.

-RAIL is designed to prepare students for the adulthood.
+RAIL is designed to prepare students for adulthood.
 We encourage dress-casual attire.
 Clothing should be clean, free of holes, and presentable for being in public places.
-Students should present a positive appearance, as they will be in public frequently and maybe picking up/dropping off job applications.
+Students should present a positive appearance, as they will be in public frequently and, possibly, picking up/dropping off job applications.

 We have cafeteria service at RAIL.
 If you want to use this, you are responsible for having money in your account.
 Students also have the option of bringing lunch from home.
 Refrigeration and microwaves are available.
 Students are encouraged to label containers.
 There is also a Pepsi vending machine in the building.
 Breakfast will be free of charge to all students daily.

 RAIL is focused on teaching skills related to adult life in home, work and community settings.
 Behavior is expected to be acceptable at work settings.
 This may differ from a high school cafeteria where noise levels are higher.
 Social interactions are expected to be appropriate, respecting personal boundaries.